NiklasEi/bevy_kira_audio/README.md

 ## Usage

 *Note: the Bevy feature `bevy_audio` is enabled by default and not compatible with this plugin.
 Make sure to not have the `bevy_audio` feature enabled if you want to use `bevy_kira_audio`.
 The same goes for Bevy's `vorbis` feature.
 See [Bevys' Cargo file](https://github.com/bevyengine/bevy/blob/v0.7.0/Cargo.toml#L20-L29) for a list of all default features of version `0.7` and list them manually in your Cargo file excluding the ones you do not want.
-Make sure to set `default-features` to false for the Bevy dependency in your Cargo file.*
+Make sure to set `default-features` to false for the Bevy dependency in your Cargo file.
+You can take a look at [bevy_game_template's cargo file as an example](https://github.com/NiklasEi/bevy_game_template/blob/main/Cargo.toml).*

 To play audio, you usually want to load audio files as assets.
 This requires `AssetLoaders`. `bevy_kira_audio` comes with loaders for most common audio formats.
 You can enable them with the features `ogg` (enabled by default), `mp3`, `wav`, or `flac`.
 The following example assumes that the feature `ogg` is enabled.